Skip to content

 Why use Focus sessions in 🪟 Windows 11?

-If you find yourself constantly distracted by alerts, emails, or pings, Focus helps you clear the clutter.
-It silences notifications and tidies up your taskbar.
-This helps you concentrate on a single task.
-This setup helps create a more focused work environment.
+Focus helps you clear distractions from alerts, emails, or pings.
+Focus silences notifications and tidies up your taskbar.
+This setup helps you concentrate on a single task and creates a more focused work environment.

 What happens when you start a session?